-However, now that you’re in control of feature updates, the question still remains whether you should install it now or wait a little longer, since during the early days, devices seem to have more chances of running into problems.
+However, now that you are in control of feature updates, the question remains whether you should install it now or wait a little longer since devices seem to have more chances of running into problems during early days.

 Is it safe to install version 2004?

-Although many of the issues have been resolved, many others can still negatively impacting the user experience, such as the case of the parity issue with Storage Spaces that’s causing problems for users trying to access their data and data loss in some cases.
+Although many of the issues have been resolved, many others can still negatively impact the user experience, such as the parity issue with Storage Spaces that is causing problems for users trying to access their data and data loss in some cases.
 Microsoft has offered a workaround to mitigate the problem, but there’s still not a permanent fix.